fgghjj97/Automated-ML-Application-for-Exploratory-Data-Analysis-Streamlit-Deployment/README.md

 # PROJECT GOAL

-#### This project is designed to predict the CUSTOMER LIFE TIME VALUE of four wheeler insurance company using Regression Analysis with Python, FLASK, HTML, SQL
+ This project is designed to **Create Automated-ML-Application-for-Exploratory-Data-Analysis-Streamlit-Deployment with Python, streamlit, HTML**
-#### A highly comprehensive analysis with all data cleaning, exploration, visualization, feature selection, model building, evaluation and MLR assumptions validity steps explained in detail.
+ A highly comprehensive analysis with all **data cleaning, exploration, visualization have been in back end with python** and its **intention to create it like a NO CODE PLATFORM**

 # Project Motivation

-**Every Organization runs with the goal to get a profit from their product and customers, most of the organization is workig hard without compromizing quality of products to help those organization business requirement, this project has been designed**
+**I have been practicing Machine Learning for Past 6 Months, For implementing Regression, Classification and NLP models EXPLORATORY DATA ANALYSIS is must to understand the data.
+But it will take more time to Write code and to finish EDA, Its TIME CONSUMING, so it motivated me to create a NO CODE WEB APP for EDA**

 # Requirements Installation